cryptooman/sum/README.md

     Flags:
         -s      - Strict mode.
 Disable spaces trim.
-                  By default each empty line are converted to zero and line spaces are trimmed
+                  By default each empty line is converted to zero and line spaces are trimmed

                   Conversion notes
                                         default                 strict